 Please note, this is my second time going to an immigration medical exam in France, and this was not how it went down last time.
 On another note, I also question a male doctor overseeing this procedure.
 For me, it was mostly the fact that the procedure was unnecessarily drawn out due to poor communication that I was uncomfortable, but I wonder about women who, for religious reasons, cannot be undressed in front of a male outside of their family.
 This doesn’t seem like best practice on France’s part.

 She returned my convocation to me along with two certificates stating I had completed the medical visit.
 You need to get them stamped at the reception desk on the way out.
-One is for your records and the other is to be brought to the préfecture when and if you renew your visa.
-In the meantime, the visa sticker in your passport functions as a carte de séjour (residence permit).
+One is for your records and the other is to be brought to the préfecture when and if you renew your visa or apply for your first carte de séjour.
+In the meantime, the visa sticker in your passport functions as a titre de séjour (residence permit).

 Aside from the unhelpful doorman, whose demeanor made me nervous about what I might encounter during my appointment, and the radiologist, everyone was pleasant and professional.
 Despite the numerous negative reviews on Google about this establishment, the experience as a whole was not as bad as I was expecting.
 Walking out the door at 10:13, I was also satisfied with how early I was able to leave.
 Then again, I figured I would be spending literally all morning there, because that’s how little faith I have in the system.
 It helps when your expectations all around are very low!